Sometimes working with data is not that easy, sometimes we face complex problems.

-Here both have “Delhi” in them but don’t have an exact match, Now, in this situation, we can’t match or search.
+Now, in this situation, you can’t match or search.

-So, we need a way which can allow us to use only available value or partial value (Delhi) to match or search for the actual value (New Delhi).
+Here, you need a way which allows you to use only available value or partial value (Delhi) to match or search for the actual value (New Delhi).

-In Excel, the biggest benefit of a wildcard is with lookup functions.
-It gives more flexibility to all those functions.
+In Excel, the biggest benefit of these characters is with lookup and text functions.

-So today, in this post, I’d like to share with you how to use wildcard characters, their types and examples to use them with different functions.
+So today, in this post, I’d like to tell you what are wildcard characters, how to use them, their types and examples to use them with different functions.

 So let’s get started.